The Sponge Who Could Fly: Plot

 At home, SpongeBob has given up on his dream.
 He dries himself after a shower when he receives an insulting phone call and puts the hair dryer in his pants.
 While he talks, the dryer inflates his pants, giving him the ability to fly.
 He goes around helping people, earning their admiration and becoming a local hero.
 However, the other characters continue to ask increasingly unnecessary favors of him, leaving him no time to fly with the jellyfish.
 When he tries to escape to Jellyfish Fields, an angry mob forms and chases him, but is unable to catch him.
 Old Man Jenkins, now a cannonball stunt performer, blasts SpongeBob, destroying the pants and sending him plummeting to the ground as revenge for the accidents that he caused.
-Feeling guilty for what they did, the people then hold a funeral for his ruined pants.
+Feeling guilty for this, the people mob holds a funeral for his ruined pants.
 Depressed, SpongeBob decides go home, but the jellyfish help him fly and take him back home.
 Patrick arrives and asks if he wants to fly with him to the local pizza parlor.
 SpongeBob declines, having learned that he should leave flying to the jellyfish.
 Patrick then flies away naturally.
 A confused SpongeBob wonders if Patrick just flew, but dismisses this and reenters his house, then looks after Patrick out of curiosity.

-After the episode ends, an overjoyed Patchy wishes to replay the episode, but finds the TV remote missing.
+An overjoyed Patchy wishes to replay the episode, but finds the TV remote missing.
 His neighbor Mrs. Johnson returns it to him by throwing it through the window.
 However, his difficulty with the remote (which results in him switching channels, shutting off the lights, and making a mariachi band appear out of nowhere while fighting Potty for it) causes him to accidentally destroy the tape, making the filmstrip pour out of his VCR and entangle him.
-As the camera moves outside of Patchy's house, where it is now nighttime, the narrator assures the audience that whether or not the lost episode will remain lost, the spirit and memory of SpongeBob will endure.
-As the stars form a constellation of SpongeBob above the house, the narrator tells the viewers to "get lost" while bidding farewell.
+The narrator assures the audience that whether or not the lost episode will remain lost, the spirit and memory of SpongeBob will endure.
+As the stars form a constellation of SpongeBob in the night sky above Patchy's house, the narrator tells the viewers to "get lost" while bidding farewell.